-Bachelor of Business Administration - Human Resource Management
+Bachelor of Business Administration in Human Resource Management

 Building Tomorrow's Workforce Today